jianzhelin/BatchPrompt/README.md

   - write your template for **single** data point in `./<your_dataset>/prompt_template.txt`; Keep the word of **[INPUT_INDEX]** but you can change the word of *Input* if you want.
 All characters in **[]** must be **upper case** and they should exactly match the key name in your dataset.
 Key names for your dataset can be found in `datasets_glue_superglue.ipynb`.
   - Notice all the data format in these prompt files should match!

-**You can ignore step 2-4 if you do not want to fine-tune the parameters by yourself.
+**Please notice step 2-4 are used for you to fine-tune the parameters by yourself on your own data or the provided data.
+You can ignore step 2-4 if you do not want to fine-tune the parameters.
 For model fine-tuning, SEAS is not included.
-You can directly conduct step5 to get the results of "BatchPrompt+BPE+SEAS".**
+You can directly conduct step5 to get the final results in the paper.**

 - **Step2**: run a small amount of data, to figure out the best parameters you may need.
 ```